Mahmoud Ahmadinejad: Public image

-Ahmadinejad is known for his vulgarism, undiplomatic language and usage of slang terms.
-He is active on Twitter, where he engages his followers primarily in English and tweets about sports, the United States, and current events.
+Ahmadinejad was known for his vulgarism, undiplomatic language and usage of slang terms.
+He was active on Twitter, where he engaged his followers primarily in English and tweets about sports, the United States, and current events.

 According to a poll conducted by Information and Public Opinion Solutions LLC (iPOS) in March 2016, Ahmadinejad was the least popular political figure in Iran.
 He had 57% approval and 39% disapproval ratings, thus a +18% net popularity.

-Polls conducted by Center for International and Security Studies at Maryland (CISSM) and IranPoll with ±3.2% margin of error shows his approval rating as follows:
+In 2017, polls conducted by Center for International and Security Studies at Maryland (CISSM) and IranPoll with ±3.2% margin of error shows his approval rating as follows: